Roki100/YouTube-rows-fix/README.md

   * Implement fullscreen width grid feature, (Related: [#1](https://github.com/Roki100/YouTube-rows-fix/issues/1))
 ---
 ###### Big thanks to:
-[jiraph](https://github.com/jiraph) (doesn't use github) - For every help with the project, He has helped to solve a math problem with width calculation and he is the creator of thumbnail size customization feature!
+[jiraph](https://github.com/jiraph) - For every help with the project, He has helped to solve a math problem with width calculation and he is the creator of thumbnail size customization feature!

 [sapondanaisriwan](https://github.com/sapondanaisriwan) - For [fullscreen width grid code](https://github.com/Roki100/YouTube-rows-fix/issues/1#issuecomment-1666367171), It was a feature requested by 2 people so i decided to "yoink" it into the userstyle :P